microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/project/project.md

     .QueryAsync(cancellationToken);
 ```

-Another example is to start with a project returned from previous query:
+Another example is to start with a project returned from the previous query:

 ```csharp
 IAsyncEnumerable<IQueryResultItem<IFileSnapshot>> files = myProject